Odyssey

 if (loading) return "Loading...";

-As long as loading is true (indicating the is still in flight), the component will just render a Loading... message.
+As long as loading is true (indicating the query is still in flight), the component will just render a Loading... message.

-When loading is false, the is complete.
+When loading is false, the query is complete.
 This means we either have data, or we have an error.

 Let's add another conditional statement that handles the error state: